mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 #### <a name="5.2.2" class="anchor"></a> [**Example:** Region growing](#5.2.2)

-1. seed pixel choosen randomly, set region label
+1. seed pixel chosen randomly, set region label
-2. check unlabelled pixels that are neighbors
+2. check unlabeled pixels that are neighbors
-	- if whithin similarity threshold to seed, give region label
+	- if within similarity threshold to seed, give region label
 3. repeat until region is not growing
-4. pick another unlabelled seed pixel
+4. pick another unlabeled seed pixel
 5. repeat until all pixels assigned to a region

 #### <a name="5.2.3" class="anchor"></a> [**Example:** Region merging](#5.2.3)